 Other than trauma, staining can also be a by-product of serious life-threatening conditions such as high blood pressure and heart disease.

-“When vein valves fail, regurgitated blood forces red blood cells out of capillaries,” explains Dr. Alex Roher of San Diego Botox.
-One of the more common reasons for valves leaking is chronic venous insufficiency (CVI), a condition where malfunctioning leg valves make blood flow difficult in an area.
+“When vein valves fail, the regurgitated blood forces red blood cells out of capillaries,” explains Dr. Alex Roher of San Diego Botox.
+One of the more common reasons for valves leaking is Chronic Venous Insufficiency (CVI), a condition where malfunctioning leg valves, make blood-flow difficult in an area.
 This creates pools of blood that result in hemosiderin staining.

 Can hemosiderin staining be dangerous?

-Internally, hemosiderin staining of the liver can be a sign of haemochromatosis, or an iron surplus in the body.
+Internally, hemosiderin staining of the liver can be a sign of hemochromatosis, or an iron surplus in the body.

-Haemochromatosis is caused by genetic factors or by receiving multiple blood transfusions.
-It can lead to a bronze discoloration of the skin, as well as to cirrhosis of the liver, diabetes, and arthritis, among other issues.
+hemochromatosis is caused by genetic factors or by receiving multiple blood transfusions.
+It can lead to a bronze discoloration of the skin as well as to cirrhosis of the liver, diabetes, and arthritis, among other issues.

-This staining can also occur in the brain after head trauma.
-A study published by the American Society for Experimental Neurotherapeutics suggests that patients with issues such as Alzheimer’s disease, Parkinson’s disease, and multiple sclerosis often have areas of the brain with increased iron deposits like hemosiderin stains.
+This staining can also occur in the brain after a head trauma.
+A study published by the American Society for Experimental Neurotherapeutics suggests that patients with issues such as Alzheimer’s disease, Parkinson’s disease, and Multiple Sclerosis often have areas of the brain with increased iron deposits like hemosiderin stains.

-That being said, research into the effects of iron-rich areas of the brain is relatively new, and conclusions have yet to be definitively drawn.
+That being said, research into the effects of iron-rich areas of the brain is relatively new, and conclusions are yet to be definitively drawn.